department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

 ---
 layout: page-breadcrumbs.html
-title: Reemployment Track—Support with Returning to The Job You Held Before Mobilization
+title: Reemployment Track—Support as You Return to the Job You Held Before Mobilization
 template: 6-info-page
 relatedlinks:
   - url: /vocational-rehab-and-employment/service-disabled/job-search-and-counseling/